 Plumbing is one of the more difficult as well one of the most dangerous trades to pursue.
 There is a lot of demanding, physical work involved, especially at the beginning of your career.
 Plumbers are continuously exposed to various hazards like injuries from using pipe cutters and saws, but they are also susceptible to many uncommon injuries and illnesses from exposure to chemicals and raw sewage.

-Nick’s Plumbing and Sewer Services posts a lot of pages on this website about the plumbing services we offer, and we even do a weekly video podcast called Potty Mouth Guys that’s all about what plumbers do on a day-to-day basis.
+Nick’s Plumbing and Air Conditioning Services posts a lot of pages on this website about the plumbing services we offer, and we even do a weekly video podcast called Potty Mouth Guys that’s all about what plumbers do on a day-to-day basis.
 One of the questions we get asked the most about becoming a plumber in Houston; so, we thought we’d tackle that topic in depth, both on the show and here on the website!

 Becoming a Plumbing Apprentice in Houston